logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_group/notifications.md

 ---
-description: Documentation on how notifications work for feature group in Hopsworks.
+description: Documentation on how notifications work for feature groups in Hopsworks.
 ---

-# how notifications work for a Feature Group
+# How notifications work for a Feature Group

 ### Introduction

-Changes to online enabled feature groups can be captured by listening to events on specified topics.
+Changes to online-enabled feature groups can be captured by listening to events on specified topics.
-This optimizes the user experience by allowing users to proactively making predictions as soon as there is an update on the features.
+This optimizes the user experience by allowing users to proactively make predictions as soon as there is an update on the features.

-In this guide you will learn how to enable notfications for online enable feature group within Hopsworks, showing examples in HSFS APIs as well as the user interface.
+In this guide you will learn how to enable notifications for online feature groups within Hopsworks, showing examples in HSFS APIs as well as the user interface.

 ## Prerequisites